nordic-institute/X-Road/doc/Architecture/arc-tec_x-road_technologies.md

 <a id="Ref_4" class="anchor"></a>
 \[4\] Central Server uses embedded Jetty for management service and registration service.

+<a id="Ref_5" class="anchor"></a>
+\[4\] PostgreSQL version varies depending on operating system.
+By default, RHEL7 uses version 9, RHEL8 - 10, Ubuntu 20.04 - 12, Ubuntu 22.04 - 14.
+User may also use external PostgreSQL server.

 ## 3 Central Server technologies